adaapp-sd3/advanced-programming-2-PaulElcampeon/README.md

 * Animals can only live on grazing fields or petting farms.
 * You can only have up to 5 fields.
 * If a field has 20 animals living on it and you buy another animal, the animal will be added to the next grazing field or petting farm if available.
+* You can only plant seeds on growing fields.

 ### Field Conversions
 #### Conversion between fields